Sign in

 Jenn Louis

-Jenn Louis' tips
+Jenn Louis's tips

 If a lighter heat is preferred, use less than a whole chili in the marinade.